 When gas or radiation alarm conditions exist at the same time as the Man Down is activated, the prealarm stage is skipped and the instrument goes straight into a Super Alarm (gas or radiation and Man Down) with four beeps/flashes per second.

-MultiRAE Benzene only: Man Down alarm capability is off during Benzene Mode measurements.
+MultiRAE & MultiRAE Pro set up for benzene sampling: Man Down alarm capability is off during Benzene Mode measurements.

 When a MultiRAE is connected to an AutoRAE 2, truck mount, or desktop cradle, the Man Down alarm feature is disabled.